-To learn more about the School of Earth, Energy & Environmental Sciences summer Undergraduate Research Program:
+To learn more about the Stanford EARTH Summer Undergraduate Research (SESUR) Program:

 Click here to view potential projects for this year's summer program.
 Remember, you are NOT limited to only these projects.
 We encourage you to reach out directly to faculty if you are interested in their research.
 We will continue to update this list throughout January and February.